Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/OfflineMapAreas.md

 the entry point of the app to configure the preferred schedule and perform actions when there is an update when the app is in the background.

-See the <doc:OfflineMapAreasViewTutorial> for how it looks like in the plist.
+To learn more about using the offline map areas toolkit component see the <doc:OfflineMapAreasViewTutorial>.